 \section{Abstract}

-By virtue of a novel formal geometric construction of the sheaf of Cherednik algebras $\mc{H}_{1, c, X, G}$ from a previous work by the author we obtain results for the sheaves of Cherednik algebras, which until recently were viewed as intractable.
+We show how a novel construction of the sheaf of Cherednik algebras $\mc{H}_{1, c, X, G}$ on a quotient orbifold $Y:=X/G$ in author's prior work leads to results for $\mc{H}_{1, c, X, G}$ which until recently were viewed as intractable.
 First, for every orbit type stratum in $X$, we define a trace density map for the Hochschild chain complex of $\mc{H}_{1, c, X, G}$, which generalizes the standard Engeli-Felder's trace density construction for the sheaf of differential operators $\mc{D}_X$.
-Second, by means of the newly obtained trace density maps we derive a quasi-isomorphism which computes the hypercohomology of the Hochschild chain complex $\mc{C}_{\bullet}(\mc{H}_{1, \lau{\hbar}, X, G})$ of the sheaf of formal Cherednik algebras $\mc{H}_{1, \lau{\hbar}, X, G}$.
-We show that its hypercohomology is isomorphic to the Chen-Ruan cohomology of the orbifold $X/G$ with values in the field of Laurent series $\bb C\lau{\hbar}$.
-We infer that the complex $\mc{C}_{\bullet}(\mc{H}_{1, \lau{\hbar}, X, G})$ has a well-defined Euler characteristic proportional to the topological Euler characteristic of $X/G$.
-Finally, we prove an algebraic index theorem for the algebra of global sections of $\mc{H}_{1, \lau{\hbar}, X, G}$.
+Second, by means of the newly obtained trace density maps, we prove an isomorphism in the derived category of complexes of $\bb C_{Y}\llbracket\hbar\rrbracket$-modules which computes the hypercohomology of the Hochschild chain complex of the sheaf of formal Cherednik algebras $\mc{H}_{1, \hbar, X, G}$.
+We show that this hypercohomology is isomorphic to the Chen-Ruan cohomology of the orbifold $Y$ with values in the ring of formal power series $\bb C\llbracket\hbar\rrbracket$.
+We infer that the Hochschild chain complex of the sheaf of skew group algebras $\mc{H}_{1, 0, X, G}$ has a well-defined Euler characteristic which is proportional to the topological Euler characteristic of $Y$.
+Finally, we prove an algebraic index theorem.